reframe-hpc/reframe/writing_checks/README.md

 # Setting up job submission

-\RegressionName aims to be job scheduler agnostic and to support different job options using a unified interface.
+ReFrame aims to be job scheduler agnostic and to support different job options using a unified interface.
 To the regression check developer, the interface is manifested by a simple collection of member variables defined inside the regression check.
 These variables are converted internally by the framework to express the appropriate job options for a given scheduler.
 Table~\ref{tab:job-options} shows a listing of these variables and their interpretation in SLURM.